It is of utmost importance that you have a valid & legal Will.

 Strict time limits apply in these matters so it is important that you seek legal advice as soon as possible.

 Contact us with your enquiry.
 Do not hesitate to Contact us with your enquiry.
-You will not be charged to initially speak with us.
+You will not be charged to initially meet or speak with us.
 Your initial 20 minute personal or telephone consult is free of charge.